McKinney Postgraduate Teaching Fellowship

 Zach Williams is a 2013 graduate of WV Wesleyan’s MFA program and the first recipient of the Irene McKinney Postgraduate Teaching Fellowship.
 His MFA work focused on a novel-length creative thesis influenced heavily by critical study of contemporary American literature.
 Some of his writing influences include Chuck Palahniuk, Kurt Vonnegut, and Richard Yates.
 Zach also completed his BA at Wesleyan in 2009, and as an undergraduate he competed for the track and cross country programs, earning NCAA All-Academic honors in 2007.
 He remains an avid competitive runner and finds that personal reflection during running aides his creative process.

 The Irene McKinney Postgraduate Teaching Fellowship is available to all graduates of the West Virginia Wesleyan College MFA Program for up to 3 years after graduation.
 The fellow will teach six undergraduate courses during the academic year—three Composition I courses in the fall, and two Composition II courses and a 100-level Introduction to Literature or Creative Writing course in the spring, with possible variation depending on English Department needs; s/he will also offer a literary reading on campus in the spring.
-The fellow will work under the supervision of the MFA Director and English Department Chair, will meet regularly with a mentor and undergo at least two classroom observations, and will receive a stipend of $16,000 with subsidized housing, paying $300 monthly, plus utilities, for a Wesleyan rental unit.
+The fellow will work under the supervision of the MFA Director and English Department Chair, will meet regularly with a mentor and undergo at least two classroom observations, and will receive a stipend of $16,500.
 The fellow will be required to live in the Buckhannon area from the mid-August Faculty Retreat Day to the early-May Final Grades due date during the fellowship year.

 An applicant should submit the following: